nhivp/Serial-Raspberry-Pi-3/README.md

 # Using UART Serial with Raspberry Pi 3

+### Default serial is configured for Raspberry Pi 3

+* /dev/ttyS0: Serial for Pinout
+* /dev/ttyAMA0: Serial for Bluetooth

 ### Refer to the following step in usage:

 1. Connect the UART to pinout on Raspberry Pi 3 (Pin 14, 15)